Emulator Issues #4564

 32-bit or 64-bit:

 Game ID (as it appears in game properties, Ex.: "GZ2P01" or "RSBE01"):

 Build command-line (not on Windows):

 Was the ISO a plain dump from disc, compressed and/or scrubbed?

 Please provide any additional information below.

 In other emulators that happens, PCSX for example, is the storage in the disk cache that makes it very slow, disabling the cache, the game runs much better, but in PCSX2, the problem was corrected by reducing the demand for DVD drive emulator, allowing re-enable the option in Speed hacks, this hack allows the loading time of games are faster, but it is the same that is happening in the Dolphin.

-#3 Updated by arturbc93 over 8 years ago
+#3 Updated by arturbc93 almost 9 years ago